 If necessary, remove the sick guppy fish from the main tank and add to a quarantine tank.

 Before adding new fish or plants into your already established, disease-free guppy aquarium, quarantine them.
 Keep your new plants or guppies for 2 weeks in a quarantine tank and if necessary treat them for parasites, just to be safe.

 Wrapping it up

-If you still have any question and can’t figure out why your guppy fish are keep dying, please leave a comment below or send me an email describing your tank setup.
+If you still have any questions and can’t figure out why your guppy fish keep dying, please leave a comment below or send me an email describing your tank setup.
 I will try to help as quickly as possible to save your beautiful guppy fish.